Tastemade: Streaming

 In 2014, Tastemade signed a development deal with Ryan Seacrest to create food and lifestyle programming.
 In 2015, Tastemade hired Julie Nolke to create videos and develop show ideas.

 In 2018, Tastemade launched its 24-hour linear streaming channel featuring several hundred hours of original programming.
 The channel was made available on platforms such as YouTube TV and Philo.

-In June 2020, Tastemade and Hyundai partnered on a four-part series on Tastemade's streaming channel called "The Un-Adventurers," which tells the story of a real person who leaves their home state for the first time to embark on a fantasy road trip.
+In June 2020, Tastemade and Hyundai partnered on a four-part series on Tastemade's streaming channel called The Un-Adventurers, each episode of which tells the story of a real person who leaves their home state for the first time to embark on a fantasy road trip.

 In September 2020, Tastemade launched its second streaming channel, Tastemade en Español, a Spanish-language streaming channel with hundreds of hours of lifestyle programming.

-Later that year, Walmart and Tastemade rolled out shoppable streaming content with special episodes of Tastemade's series "Struggle Meals" which let audiences text an on-screen number to add suggested ingredients to a virtual Walmart shopping cart and place an order for pickup or delivery.
+Later that year, Walmart and Tastemade rolled out shoppable streaming content with special episodes of Tastemade's series Struggle Meals which let audiences text an on-screen number to add suggested ingredients to a virtual Walmart shopping cart and place an order for pickup or delivery.

 In 2021, Tastemade partnered with Disney to Produce Disney's Magic Bake-Off series on Disney Channel.
 The 13-episode series was hosted by Disney Channel stars Dara Reneé (High School Musical: The Musical: The Series) and Issac Ryan Brown (Raven's Home).

 Later that year, Tastemade launched Tastemade Travel, a streaming channel to showcase the company's travel series.
-The channel was first available on Samsung TV Plus, Redbox, VIZIO WatchFree+, and IMDb TV and featured shows like "Luke Nguyen's Street Food Asia" and "Curtis Stone's Field Trip."
+The channel was first available on Samsung TV Plus, Redbox, VIZIO WatchFree+, and IMDb TV, and featured shows such as Luke Nguyen's Street Food Asia and Curtis Stone's Field Trip.

-In 2022, Tastemade's series, "A New Green Book" was announced as a part of YouTube Originals' global slate of Black Voices Fund programming.
+In 2022, Tastemade's series, A New Green Book was announced as a part of YouTube Originals' global slate of Black Voices Fund programming.

-Later that year, Tastemade launched Tastemade Home, a new streaming channel with content geared toward homeowners and renters including four new original series, along with "Weekend Refresh," hosted by actress Tia Mowry and inspired by Tastemade's social series.
+Later that year, Tastemade launched Tastemade Home, a new streaming channel with content geared toward homeowners and renters including four new original series, along with Weekend Refresh, hosted by actress Tia Mowry and inspired by Tastemade's social series.